The Halo Graphic Novel: Release

-The Halo Graphic Novel released on July 19, 2006 in a dust jacketed hardcover format.
+The Halo Graphic Novel was released on July 19, 2006, in a dust jacketed hardcover format.
 A few promotional pieces were released beforehand, including a sixteen-page preview released May 31, which contained Bungie's introductions to each story along with short excerpts.
 A full-color poster of the book's cover was released on June 28.
+Dark Horse Comics released a new edition of the graphic novel in 2021.

+Reception

 Critical reaction to the graphic novel was generally positive.
-Publishers Weekly wrote that Halo newcomers and fans would fine appealing content in the book, with the main drawback being that a reader might want the depth of a full-length graphic novel.
+Publishers Weekly wrote that Halo newcomers and fans would find appealing content in the book, with the main drawback being that a reader might want the depth of a full-length graphic novel.
 IGNs Hilary Goldstein wrote that they would have sacrificed the gallery pages as a tradeoff for longer stories.
 UGOs Wayne Oliveri praised the novel's wealth of contributions from recognized artists and the strength of the material in fleshing out the Halo universe as the work's greatest strength.
 Mike Deeley of Comics Bulletin lauded the book for the diverse range of storytelling and art styles that lent the Halo Graphic Novel the feel of an anthology yet still retained a cohesive whole.
 GameTrailers praised Bungie for choosing to focus on characters other than Master Chief.
 IGN and GameTrailers thought the weakest story was "Armor Testing" as it had the least emotional impact.

 The art was generally praised, with The Post-Standards review recommending the graphic novel on the basis of the art alone.
 Tsutomu Nihei's work on Breaking Quarantine received particular attention for its vivid imagery and its focus on visual storytelling in lieu of any dialogue.

-Upon release, Publishers Weekly called the Halo Graphic Novel a "rare hit" for the games-to-comics genre, debuting at the second position on both the Nielsen BookScan and Diamond sales charts.
+Upon release, Publishers Weekly called the Halo Graphic Novel a "rare hit" for the games-to-comics genre, debuting at number two on both the Nielsen BookScan and Diamond sales charts.
 Marvel reported they expected to print 100,000 copies by the end of the year, and the comic continued to be one of the top-selling graphic novels months after its debut.
 In late 2007, the Pittsburgh Tribune-Review called it Marvel's best-selling graphic novel.
 The success of the novel led Marvel Comics and Bungie to announce a four-issue monthly Halo comic series at San Diego Comic-Con in 2006 called Halo: Uprising.
-Despite delays, the first issue of the limited series was released on August 22, 2007.
+Following delays, the first issue of the limited series was released on August 22, 2007.

-Dark Horse Comics released a new edition of the graphic novel in 2021.